What goes up, must keep going up: director liabilities to increase

 The recently passed Treasury Laws Amendment (Combating Illegal Phoenixing) Bill 2019 (the Bill) could make directors personally liable for their company’s unpaid taxes or for their company engaging in a creditor-defeating disposition, and can prevent a director’s resignation if the resignation were to leave their company without a director.

 See our summary of a previous version of the Bill here.

-Of interest to directors, will be the extension of the director penalty regime to cover unpaid GST liabilities, which represents a significant change to the liability exposure of directors.
+Of interest to directors (including directors of not-for-profits and charities), will be the extension of the director penalty regime to cover unpaid GST liabilities, which represents a significant change to the liability exposure of directors.
 The Bill also contains a package of measures aimed at countering illegal phoenix activity (i.e. creating a new company to continue the business of a company that has been deliberately liquidated to avoid paying the original company’s debts) and builds on previous government insolvency law reforms.